Guanabacoa: The Jewish Community

 It is clear that earlier there were other Jewish-owned light manufacturing plants in Guanabacoa as well.
 In the 1930s these included the factory of Charles Shapiro.
-From available evidence Shapiro’s business went well.
-After Sedanita moved out, Shapiro bought the building that the Epstein’s rented, and used it to expand his own knitting and dying company.
+From the available evidence, Shapiro’s business went well.
+After Sedanita moved out, Shapiro bought the building that the Epsteins rented and used it to expand his own knitting and dying company.

 By the 1940s there was a Jewish Community in Guanabacoa headquartered in the Centro Israelita at Calle Martí 252.
 There was also a WIZO branch.
 Records of the founding of the community are missing.

 The Guanabacoa community apparently was business-oriented, and basing a community upon businesses is problematic.
-Even during the 1950s the Jewish community in Guanabacoa was in decline.
+Even during the 1950s, the Jewish community in Guanabacoa was in decline.
 It was one of the early casualties of emigration after the Castro Revolution.

 Notable people

 Four personalities of Cuban music were born in this town: Ernesto Lecuona, Rita Montaner, Ignacio Villa (Bola de Nieve), and the composer, writer and actress Dinorah Rivas, some of her compositions were played by famous musicians and singers such as Tito Puente and Milly Puente.

 Four Major League Baseball players were also born here: Emilio Palmero (1895), Tony Ordeñana (1918), Rene Valdez (1929), and Evelio Hernández (1931), as well as the television news reporter Rick Sanchez.

 The township was also the childhood home of Cuban singer, Lucrecia Saez Perez, hailed by many as a successor to the great Celia Cruz, and “The Myth,” bodybuilder Sergio Oliva.
+Pedrito Calvo, vocalist from popular band Los Van Van for 27 years, was also born in Guanabacoa.